ubco-mds-2021-labs/dashboard2-group-b/README.md

 The data set was donated in the year 2017 by Luis Candanedo, University of Mons (UMONS).
 It was collected to create regression models of appliances energy use in a low energy building in Belgium.
 Our dataset includes approximately, 20000 temperature and humidity sensors measurements from a ZigBee wireless network, outside weather conditions (`To` and `RH_out`, `Wind speed`, `Visibility`, `Tdewpoint`) from a nearby airport station (Chievres Airport, Belgium), and recordings of the energy consumed by the lighting fixtures and other appliances operated by the people residing in that house.
 The recordings have been recorded at 10 min for about 4.5 months (i.e. from January 11, 2016 to May 27, 2016) in a low-energy building.
 The node transmitted the temperature recording (`T1` to `T9`) in Celsius and humidity (`RH_1` to `RH_9`) in % for every individual room in the house around every 3.3 minutes which were then averaged for 10 minutes periods.
 The energy data for both appliances (`Appliances`) and lights (`lights`) separately was logged every 10 minutes with m-bus energy meters in the Wh unit.

 ## How to get started with this dashboard
+This dashboard offers dynamic date range selection, allowing you to input dates according to your interest.
+Date range selections can go from a single day to span an entire month or even several months.
+Each date range selection simultaneously updates all plots; there are five plots in total.

+For the total energy consumption of all appliance, you can view the bar chart within the dashboard.
+This displays Watts per hour for the house according to your date range selection.
+Adjancent to the bar chart is a pie chart, which demonstrates a proportional comparision of the filtered selection.

+For a month-wise comparison of energy consumption by appliance and light, you can view the area chart labeled "Energy Used in House".

+If you are interested in knowing about room temperature and humidity, there is a drop-down menu selection that allows you to do this.
+This selection updates the line chart labeled "Temperature and Humidity Trend".

+If you are interested in knowing the temperature and humidity outside the house, you can view the area chart labled " Outside Temperature vs Humidity", which displays the humdity in percentage and the temperature in Celsius.

 ## Acknowledgements and references